kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 ##### Serial scheduling in the virtual world

 Next consider the problem of scheduling in the virtual world.
-This is a matter of computing the `B` and `E` values in the virtual world.
+This is a matter of computing the `t_dispatch_virtual` and `t_finish_virtual` values in the virtual world.
 This is an on-line problem, and the relevant input events that come in from the real world are:
 - arrival of a request into a queue,
 - completion of execution of a request in the real world (causing an update to its `len`), and